agastiyo/hmm_regime_detection/docs/index.md

 ## Introduction

+New traders often begin with widely recommended strategies that require minimal monitoring of daily market movements.
+While these approaches are not inherently flawed, introducing a modest level of strategy complexity can potentially enhance returns.
+Simple strategies, such as those that take into account volatility in the market, are an easily accessible next step for traders to grow their skills.
+This project aims to determine if taking this step into slightly more complex strategies would also yield noticeable improvements in returns.

-In this project, I trained a 2-state Gaussian Hidden Markov Model (HMM) on historical asset data to identify windows of low and high volatility.
+To accomplish this, I trained a 2-state Gaussian Hidden Markov Model (HMM) on historical asset data to identify windows of low and high volatility, then backtested two "beginner" and two volatility-aware strategies to compare their outcome over a number of years.
-The choice of a 2-state model was deliberate: categorizing periods as either calm or turbulent provides an intuitive concept for beginners in trading.
-Markets often oscillate between “quiet” and “volatile” regimes, making regime-switching models especially useful.

-**Research Question:**
-Do volatility-aware strategies outperform “beginner” strategies over long periods of time?
+The key research question is whether volatility-aware strategies can consistently outperform traditional beginner-friendly approaches, especially over long investment horizons where market regimes shift.

 ---